Playa del Carmen vs Cancun: Which is better for a beach vacation in 2023?

 Known for being overly touristy, both are beautiful beach destinations best suited for a tropical getaway over cultural immersion.
 But which one is better for a beach vacation?

 That’s where I’m here to help!
-I’ve lived in Playa del Carmen for over 3 years and have visited Cancun many times so I’m very familiar with what each town is like.
+I’m a travel blogger that lives in Playa del Carmen and have visited Cancun many times so I’m very familiar with what each town is like.

 Playa del Carmen vs Cancun: Overview